Calling a strain an Indica or Sativa may not be scientifically accurate....but I'm gonna do it anyways

 3) It's Got A Heady High

 For reasons that are still a bit of a mystery to cannabis scientists sativas tend to have lower THC levels than Indicas yet they are known to have a very heady 'high' effect.
-This may have something to do with the plants unique terpene profile or THCv cannabinoid content which we will explore at great length a little later on.
-After partaking of a sativa you might notice that you feel a little energetic, creative, or giggly.
-Some even call it the coffee of cannabis.
+This may have something to do with the plant's unique terpene profile.
+After partaking of a THC dominate sativa chemovar you might notice that you feel a little energetic, creative, or giggly.

 2) It Smells Like Fruits And Pepper